-Then there are the cases when it’s the ideal solution for minor or common performance issues that need to be addressed.
+Then there are the cases when it’s the ideal solution for minor or common performance issues that must be addressed.
 An example of this is a project we worked on to reduce help desk calls and help employees resolve issues themselves.

 The project was to take the most common calls to the IT help desk and build a video that walked employees through solving the issue.
 Those videos were available before calling the help desk.
-If the employees still called the help desk, they were able to use the videos to send to employees to reduce the call time and help improve support.
+If the employees still called the help desk, they could use the videos to send to employees to reduce the call time and help improve support.

-Each video in that example was microlearning even though that term hadn’t been invented yet.
-But now that the term microlearning is a thing there are many ways it can fit into a corporate IT training strategy.
+Each video in that example was microlearning, even though that term hadn’t been invented yet.
+But now that microlearning is a thing, it can fit into a corporate IT training strategy in many ways.

 Microlearning can be beneficial to corporate IT training with the right strategy.

-But microlearning can be a million things and seems to be defined differently by every person.
-So what is microlearning and can it truly be a valuable strategy for solving corporate IT training problems?
+However, microlearning can be a million things and seems to be defined differently by every person.
+So what is microlearning, and can it be a valuable tool for solving corporate IT training problems?

-As far as if it can be the single solution, that’s up for debate.
-But it can be a good tactic in a larger strategy.
+If it can be the single solution, that’s up for debate.
+However, it can be a good tool in a larger strategy.
 Imagine instead of spending hours taking lengthy training sessions or sifting through a knowledge base or a bulky and virtually useless user guide.

 Leveraging modern learning experience platforms and multimedia tools to deliver engaging and interactive content, microlearning could be ideal for any organization’s corporate IT training.
-By breaking down complex technical concepts into easily digestible microlearning, employees can get what they need when they need it either as their sole training or in support of more robust training.
+By breaking down complex technical concepts into easily digestible microlearning, employees can get what they need when needed, either as their sole training or in support of more robust training.

 Microlearning is often easier to access than any other form of training.

-There will always be a need for employees to be trained in technical skills, therefore it’s important to find effective strategies that work together.
-Microlearning, with its bite-sized format, flexibility, and personalized approach, can be a great strategy for corporate IT training.
+There will always be a need to train employees in technical skills, therefore it’s essential to find effective strategies that work together.
+Microlearning, with its bite-sized format, flexibility, and personalized approach, can be an excellent strategy for corporate IT training.

-It’s a great way to empower employees to either reinforce or acquire necessary skills efficiently and when needed to help them stay ahead when company technology is always changing.
-If you’re curious about how microlearning can revolutionize your organization’s technical training initiatives, read on to explore the various ways it can prove to be a game-changer!
+It’s a great way to empower employees to reinforce or acquire necessary skills efficiently and when needed to help them stay ahead when company technology is constantly changing.
+If you’re curious about how microlearning can revolutionize your organization’s technical training initiatives, read on to explore the various ways it can be a game-changer!

 What Is Microlearning?

 Chunking has been part of the instructional design methodology for decades.
 Every instructional designer should know what it is.
-But that’s usually used in the context of grouping related material into chunks.
+But that’s usually used when grouping related material into chunks.

-Microlearning on the other hand breaks those chunks apart and then breaks them apart again.
-That means you’re left with very specific training that focuses on a specific task or workplace goal and only that one.
+Microlearning, however, breaks those chunks apart and then breaks them apart again.
+That means you’re left with very specific training that focuses on a particular task or workplace goal and only that one.

-So, if one single performance objective takes 15 minutes to do then that is still microlearning.
-But typically it isn’t super long and runs from one to five minutes.
-You can see an example of a microlearning video that we built to help people put alt text into images in Microsoft Word.
-It’s just one performance objective and nothing more and the video clocks in at just over four minutes.
+So, if one performance objective takes 15 minutes, that is still microlearning.
+But typically, it isn’t long and lasts one to five minutes.
+You can see an example of a microlearning video we built to help people put alt text into images in Microsoft Word.
+It’s just one performance objective and nothing more, and the video clocks in at just over four minutes.

 Microlearning isn’t a specific length, rather it’s all about focusing on one single objective.

 Microlearning breaks down complex concepts into easily digestible pieces.
-By presenting information in a concise and targeted manner, microlearning delivers only what employees need at the moment and can be combined for more complex needs.
+By presenting information concisely and targeted, microlearning delivers what employees need at the moment and can be combined for more complex needs.

-One thing to keep in mind, though, is that microlearning is not always a replacement for longer courses.
-Sometimes it’s necessary to tie together many objectives into one course that ties everything together in a seamless scenario that tells a story and helps employees perform.
+One thing to remember is that microlearning is not always a replacement for longer courses.
+Sometimes it’s necessary to combine many objectives into one course that ties everything together in a seamless scenario that tells a story and helps employees perform.

-While microlearning is beneficial and a great addition to an overall corporate IT training strategy, it’s not a replacement.
-A good overall strategy will help employees grasp technical concepts faster and retain them for longer periods while being able to easily access them for support in the future.
+While microlearning is beneficial and a great addition to corporate IT training strategy, it’s not a replacement.
+A good strategy will help employees grasp technical concepts faster and retain them longer while easily accessing them for future support.

 The Benefits of Microlearning in Corporate IT Training

 When paired with other training content, microlearning can be highly effective.
-Yes, it can be effective on its own on occasion but in most cases, it’s supplemental material rather than the primary method of training.
+Yes, it can be effective on its own on occasion, but in most cases, it’s supplemental material rather than the primary training method.

-However microlearning fits into your overall corporate IT training strategy, many benefits can be gained.
-Microlearning is a valuable strategy for corporate IT training and here are some of the benefits that you’ll likely see when it’s done right.
+However, microlearning fits your overall corporate IT training strategy, and many benefits can be gained.
+Microlearning is a valuable strategy for corporate IT training, and here are some of the benefits that you’ll likely see when it’s done right.

 Flexibility

-Microlearning is typically extremely flexible.
+Microlearning is typically highly flexible.
 Sometimes employees don’t even need to log into an LMS to access it.
-In the example of the videos we built for common help desk calls it was easy for employees to access the videos.
-If they called the help desk anyway then they got a link to the video.
+In the example of the videos we built for common help desk calls, it was easy for employees to access them.
+They got a link to the video if they called the help desk anyway.
 There’s no logging in, clicking, or anything for many types of microlearning.

 There’s no type of training more flexible than microlearning.

 Even better, contextual help can pop up right when employees are likely to need it.
 Either that or it’s a descriptive link where employees will see it and can get help.
-This combined with a video is extremely flexible for how employees can access microlearning and how it can be delivered.
+Combined with a video, this is highly flexible regarding how employees can access microlearning and how it can be delivered.

 Heck, a podcast can be microlearning and something that could be available during an employee’s commute.
-Not only that but a podcast could be a great way to combine technical topics with soft skills.
+Also, a podcast could be a great way to combine technical topics with soft skills.

 It’s also flexible because the bite-sized format of microlearning makes it more manageable to fit into a busy schedule without feeling overwhelmed.